voodoofugu/morphing-scroll/README.md

 <details><summary><b><code>edgeGradient</code></b>: <em>Gradient overlay at the edges of the scroll area.</em></summary><br /><ul><div>
 <b>Type:</b><br />
-boolean | { color?: string; size?: number }<br />
+boolean | string | { color?: string; size?: number }<br />
 <br />
 <b>Default:</b><br />
 { size: 40 }<br />
 <br />
 <b>Description:</b> <em><br />
-This parameter creates two edge elements responsible for darkening the edges of the scroll when it overflows.<br />
+parameter creates two edge elements responsible for darkening the edges of the scroll when it overflows.<br />
 <br />
 <code>color</code>:<br />
-The property accepts any valid color format.
+property accepts any valid color format.
 If you provide it, the library will generate a gradient transitioning from the custom color to transparent.
-If you provide just <mark>true</mark>, the edge elements will have no color, allowing for custom styling via CSS classes.<br />
+If you provide just <b>true</b>, the edge elements will have no color, allowing for custom styling via CSS class <code>.ms-edge</code>.<br />
 <br />
 <code>size</code>:<br />
-The property changes the height for horizontal and width for vertical <b>.ms-edge</b>.</em><br />
+property changes the height of the edges for the horizontal and the width of the edges for the vertical.</em><br />
 <br />
 <b>Example:</b>